Megalodon: Maximum estimates

 In 2021, Victor J. Perez, Ronny M. Leder, and Teddy Badaut proposed a method of estimating total length of megalodon from the sum of the tooth crown widths.
 Using more complete megalodon dentitions, they reconstructed the dental formula and then made comparisons to living sharks.
 The researchers noted that the 2002 Shimada crown height equations produce wildly varying results for different teeth belonging to the same shark (range of error of ± 9 m), casting doubt on some of the conclusions of previous studies using that method.
 Using the largest tooth available to the authors, GHC 6, with a crown width of 13.3 cm, they estimated a maximum body length of approximately 20 m, with a range of error of approximately ± 3.5 m.
 This maximum length estimate was also supported by Cooper and his colleagues in 2022.

 In 2025, Shimada and colleagues proposed a significantly higher maximum length estimate of 24.3 m based on the hypothesis that megalodon had a much more elongated body plan than previously thought.
 An individual of such length was estimated to have weighed between 83.6 and 104.7 MT, with an estimated cruising speed of 2.1–3.5 kph.

+A 2026 study and redescription of a set of megalodon vertebrae recovered after being lost in storage, labelled as NHMD 157890 from the Gram Formation of Denmark used in Shimada's 2025 study not only suggests an individual length of 24.3 metres (80 ft) for the specimen analyzed in the study but the potential to grow to a maximum body length of 28 metres (91.8 ft).
+This same study suggests a theoretical maximum lifespan of 96 years, with observable growth bands on vertebra I of NHMD 157890 suggesting a size at birth of about 3.6 metres (11.8 ft) for the specimen.
+Due to the extrapolations being made from an incomplete specimen, the authors suggest to take extreme caution and regard these estimates as highly tentative at present.

 There are anecdotal reports of teeth larger than those found in museum collections.
 Gordon Hubbell from Gainesville, Florida, possesses an upper anterior megalodon tooth whose maximum height is 7.25 in, one of the largest known tooth specimens from the shark.
 In addition, a 9 by 11 ft megalodon jaw reconstruction developed by fossil hunter Vito Bertucci contains a tooth whose maximum height is reportedly over 18 cm.